 With motherhood off to a poor start, I just tried to survive.
 I felt lost.
 Desperate to feel any sort of better, I’d often wonder, “Will I ever feel like myself again?”.

 It wasn’t supposed to be this way.
 I didn’t believe that the good Lord gifted me with my son, only to feel like I couldn’t really be his mother.
 So I started searching for answers.

 According to countless medical appointments, the stuff I dealt with kept being considered “normal”.
-Over the course of two years, I was diagnosed with a myriad of things- anxiety & panic disorder, PTSD, low stomach acid, SIBO, IBS, PCOS… I was basically a walking alphabet of acronyms and general diagnoses, with no real answers and the idea that medication was the only answer.
+Over two years, I was diagnosed with a myriad of things- anxiety & panic disorder, PTSD, low stomach acid, SIBO, IBS, PCOS… I was a walking alphabet of acronyms and general diagnoses, with no real answers and the idea that medication was the only answer.

 There were times I felt crazy- like it was all in my head.

 Physically, nothing seemed to help.
 Mentally, medication and counseling only got me so far.
 I grew pretty hopeless before I realized something.
 It became apparent that if I wanted to get anywhere, I had to step up and fight for myself.
 I had to become my best advocate for the life I wanted.
 I wasn’t going to accept this as my forever norm.

 Deep within me, in the part of my soul where hopelessness had not reached, something told me to dig deeper.
 Thankfully, I listened.

 I started addressing things in a holistic approach.

 Turns out, I wasn’t crazy.
 My body was stuck in fight or flight and stress-mode.
 My hormones were whacked.
 My gut was leaky (aka intestinal permeability).
 I was undernourished in every way.